ElectricWarr/ethkey/README.md

 ```

 - `build.sh` builds the image
-- `debug.sh` drops into a shell inside an instance of your latest build
+- `debug.sh` drops into a shell inside an instance of your latest local build
-- `run.sh`   shortcut for `docker run...`, use like `./run.sh --help`
+- `run.sh`   shortcut for `docker run...` for your local version, use like `./run.sh --help`

 # Dockerfile